William-King977/eng84_IaC_ansible/EC2 Deployment Guide/README.md

 4. The `web`, `db` security groups and NACLs need to be modified to allow the controller to SSH into them
 5. Now, you can execute commands like this: `sudo ansible web -a "command" --ask-vault-pass`

-## Using Playbooks to Install Dependencies
+## Step 4: Using Playbooks to Install Dependencies
 Before carrying out these steps, ensure that `provision_mongodb.yml`, `provision_nginx_proxy.yml` and `provision_nodejs_web.yml` are created with the same contents (change where applicable).
 1. Modify the database's security group (and NACL) to allow all traffic from the web app
 2. Run the nodejs playbook using `sudo ansible-playbook provision_nodejs_web.yml --ask-vault-pass`.
 This playbook also executes the other two playbooks mentioned previously.